nicklama/morse-code-translator/README.md

 ## Future of the Project

-To extend this project, I could implement some unit testing to ensure that my converter function handles all edge cases and throws an error if given an incorrect input.
+To extend this project, I could implement further unit testing to ensure that my converter function handles all edge cases and throws an error if given an incorrect input.

 Another feature that I would like to add is a button that outputs the audio of the converted Morse Code to simulate noises emitted by a real Morse Code telegraph.